Evidence and quantification of memory effects in competitive first passage events: Results

 where

-where $q_j(\ve[r],t)$ is the probability density function of the position $\ve[r]$ at a time $t$ after the first passage to target $j$, and $p$ is the probability density of the initial process.
-Note that, in our formalism, the propagators appearing in Eq.~(\ref{h_ij}) are evaluated by considering the dynamics in infinite space (without confining boundaries nor targets).
+where $q_j(\ve[r],t)$ is the probability density function of the position $\ve[r]$ at a time $t$ after the first passage to target $j$, and $p$ is the probability density of the initial process {in unconfined space}.
+Note that, in our formalism, {in the large volume limit, }the propagators appearing in Eq.~(\ref{h_ij}) are evaluated by considering the dynamics in infinite space (without confining boundaries nor targets).
 The above equations generalize similar equations for Markovian processes~\cite{condamin2008probing,benichou2014first} to non-Markovian ones.
 Although the expressions are similar, the main difference from Markovian processes is that here the propagators have to be evaluated in the future of first passage events, which can strongly differ from the dynamics in the future of a stationary state.
-In $d=1$, Eq.~(\ref{pi_all}) is an alternative formula to estimate $\pi_i$ which however gives results that are indistinguishable from those obtained with Eq.~(\ref{SmartArg}), see SI (Section F, Supplementary Fig.~3).
+In $d=1$, Eq.~(\ref{pi_all}) is an alternative formula to estimate $\pi_i$ which however gives results that are indistinguishable from those obtained with Eq.~(\ref{SmartArg}), see SM (Section VI, Fig.~\ref{FigSplittingWithhij}).

 In $d-$dimensions, geometric effects are more difficult to take into account than in the 1D case, since it is necessary to evaluate in which direction the random walker moves after hitting a target.
-We address this problem by using the following approximations: (i) we work within a decoupling approximation, so that the statistics of paths in the future of the first passage to target $i$ is assumed to be the same as in the single target problem, (ii) we assume that the paths in the future of a first contact with target $i$ at hitting angle $\theta$ follow a Gaussian distribution, with mean $\mu_i(t)$ oriented along this angle $\theta$, which it-self has a distribution $\pi(\theta)\propto e^{\alpha \cos\theta}$.
-We have written self-consistent equations for $\mu_i(t)$ and $\alpha$ (see SI, Section F), which provide $\pi_2$.
-The results shown in Fig.~\ref{Fig2Db} demonstrate that our theory captures quantitatively the effects of memory on the kinetics of competitive reactions in dimension higher than one.
+We address this problem by using the following approximations: (i) we work within a decoupling approximation, so that the statistics of paths in the future of the first passage to target $i$ is assumed to be the same as in the single target problem, (ii) we assume that the paths in the future of a first contact with target $i$ at hitting angle $\theta$ follow a Gaussian distribution, with mean $\mu_i(t)$ oriented along this angle $\theta$, which it-self has a distribution $\Pi(\theta)\propto e^{\alpha \cos(\theta-\theta_0)}$. {This form for $\Pi(\theta)$ is a minimal ansatz of positive $2\pi$ periodic function, which is in good agreement with simulations (SM, Fig.~S6), and } we have written self-consistent equations for $\mu_i(t)$ and $\alpha$ (see SM, Section VI), which provide $\pi_2$. {Although the theory in $d$-dimensions involves more approximations than in the one-dimensional case, the} results shown in Fig.~\ref{Fig2Db} demonstrate that our theory captures {well} the effects of memory on {the splitting probabilities for competitive reactions} in dimension higher than one.